 We shouldn’t behave like beasts because we have the ability not to, we can make sense of the world around us in ways that beasts will never understand.
 So for a human to live in agreement with nature they have to embrace their rationality, for if we do not – then we are beasts.
 So to act in accordance with nature as a human – we must use our naturally given advantage and act like a human by using reason, the thing that makes us human.
 The goal is to apply reason in everyday life.

-Living with ADHD and Autism can make this not always easy, but the goal is where capable to apply this practice.
+Living as an ADHD, Autistic, and OCD person can make this not always easy, but the goal is where capable to apply this practice.

 Live by Virtue